 Keeping up with the Joneses shouldn't be the motivation behind why you do anything—on social media or otherwise.
 Stressing over likes will cause you to spend time, effort and money for approval you don't need.In Isaiah 43:1, the Lord promised us: "I have redeemed you; I have summoned you by name; you are mine."I know comparison will always be a struggle—for me just as much as anyone!
 But we don't belong to other people who like our pictures.
 I belong to a God who loves me, and so do you.

-If you’re ready to take the next step in creating a life you love, check out my Contentment Journal.
-It will help you break the comparison cycle and be happy for yourself and for others.
+If you’re ready to take the next step in creating a life you love, check out my brand-new book, Know Yourself, Know Your Money.
+In the book, you’ll learn how to control your comparison tendencies and live your dreams.
+Check it out!

 About Rachel Cruze